JosePizarro3/NERxiv/docs/howtos/configure_retrieval_models.md

-# How to Configure Retrieval Models
+# How-to: Configure Retrieval Models

 This guide explains how to select and configure different retrieval models for the semantic search component of the RAG pipeline.

-## What is the Retriever?

-The retriever converts both your query and text chunks into high-dimensional vectors (embeddings) and finds chunks with the highest similarity to your query.
-This ensures the LLM sees only the most relevant parts of the paper.

 ## Default Configuration